Žďár (Mladá Boleslav District): Etymology

-Žďár is a common Czech toponymy.
+Žďár is a common Czech toponym.
 In the Middle Ages, the Old Czech word žďár denoted a place where the forest had been cleared and burned to make way for meadows and fields.

 Geography

 Žďár is located about 18 km northeast of Mladá Boleslav and 23 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is at 375 m above sea level.
 Most of the municipal territory lies in the Bohemian Paradise Protected Landscape Area.

 History

 The first written mention of Žďár is from 1403.
-Until 1547, the village was owned by the Wartenberg family as part of the Rohozec estate.
+Until 1547, the village was owned by the Vartenberk family as part of the Rohozec estate.

 Transport

 There are no railways or major roads passing through the municipality.
 However, the D1 motorway from Prague to Turnov and the railway line Mladá Boleslav–Turnov run along the northwestern municipal border just outside the municipality.